TheWaterboy/Distribituted-Collaborative-System-/README.md

-# Distribituted-Collaborative-System-
+# Distribituted-Collaborative-System-DICE
 *Project Description*
+Distributed Information Commmunication Exchange

-Two tier governance model “reflexive method” with a full set of tokenization that aligns all stakeholders together on a common mission using holacracy as a management method.
+Two tier governance model “reflexive method” with a full set of tokenization that aligns all stakeholders together on a common mission where every communication is a transcation using holacracy as a management method.
 SEE FIVE TYPES OF DISTRIBUTIVE NORM BEING DEFINED BY DONELSON R. FORSYTH.

 *Project Objective*